Terradue/doc-tep-geohazards/source/tutorials/tio.rst

         :width: 750px
         :align: center

+.. note:: Some of these images will be too cloudy to produce any result, but
+    the service will filter them automaticaly by estimating the mean value of the "water vapor mask".
+The threshold value can be tuned using the "Cloud level threshold" parameter (for advanced users).

 * And finish by setting your region of interest using the button that set it from search (1):

 .. figure:: assets/tuto_tio_6.png